patrick-llgc/Learning-Deep-Learning/paper_notes/semilocal_3d_lanenet.md

 _March 2020_

-tl;dr: Semi-local 3D lane line detection.
+tl;dr: Patch-based detect-then-cluster 3D lane line detection.

 #### Overall impression
 This paper is from the same authors for [3D LaneNet](3d_lanenet.md), and improved the performance by a large margin.

 The parameterization of the lane lines within each patch is by a polar coordinate (r and $\theta$).
 The advantage of this approach over directly predicting Cartesian offset from the tile center is unclear.
 In theory these two representation should be equivalent.

 The main advantage of this paper seems to be the introduction of tiles (2D anchors) as compared to 1D anchors in [3D LaneNet](3d_lanenet.md).
 This helps the model generalize to more complex topologies in a simpler way (merges, splits, perpendicular lanes).
-In contrast, [3D LaneNet](3d_lanenet.md) deals with merges and splits with regression of two targets per anchor.
+In contrast, [3D LaneNet](3d_lanenet.md) deals with merges and splits with regression of two targets per anchor, and cannot handle lane lines vertical tot he ego car.

 The paper also introduced uncertainty estimation.
 How to use this uncertainty and how did this help with the lane detection is not clear.

 This paper is republished as [3D LaneNet+](3d_lanenet+.md) at NeurIPS 2020 workshop.

 #### Key ideas
+- Uses a semi-local patch/patch to support more topologies.
 	- Assumes that one image tile only has one lane going through it, and thus only one embedding.
 (This may have some limitation, as seen in Fig 5 that some lanes are disconnected.)
 - Different tiles intersecting with the same lane has the same embedding.
 - The paper trained an **embedding** prediction layer to cluster the tiles for the same lane together.
 The push-pull loss is on image tiles and have much less computation burden than semantic segmentation.
 For an image with C lanes, N_c is the number of tiles belonging to that lane: (this loss is directly borrowed from [LaneNet](lanenet.md) which used it on a pixel level)
 	- Pull: C * Nc items, pulling Nc points within each lane